National Capital Poison Center Button Battery Ingestion Triage and Treatment Guideline

 - If the patient is asymptomatic, take up to 5 minutes to determine the imprint code from a companion or replacement battery, battery packaging, or product instructions.
 If no imprint code is available, measure or estimate the diameter based on the size of the slot the battery fits in or the size of a comparable battery.
 To estimate the battery diameter, compare the battery with a U.S. penny (19 mm) and nickel (21 mm).

 - If the patient is ≤ 12 years, immediately obtain an x-ray to locate the battery.
-Batteries lodged in the esophagus may cause serious burns in as little as 2 hours Do not wait for symptoms to develop.
+Batteries lodged in the esophagus may cause serious burns in as little as 2 hours.
+Do not wait for symptoms to develop.
 Patients with a battery in the esophagus may be asymptomatic initially.
 The 20 mm diameter lithium coin cell, with a diameter intermediate between a U.S. penny and nickel, is most frequently involved in esophageal injuries.
-Smaller cells lodge less frequently, but may also cause serious injury or death.
+Smaller cells lodge less frequently, but may also cause serious injury or death, especially in children younger than 1 year.

 - If the patient is > 12 years and the battery diameter is > 12 mm or unknown, immediately obtain an x-ray to locate the battery.